 The Benchmark Covenants may be terminated by either (i) the written consent of the owners of at least 51% of the land within the Benchmark Subdivision, and/or (ii) the written approval of a 4/5ths majority vote of a Landowners Committee.
 The Landowners Committee is appointed by the owners of 51% of the land in the Benchmark at Beaver Creek Subdivision.
 The Town of Avon owns approximately 55% of the land in the Benchmark at Beaver Creek Subdivision; therefore, the Town of Avon, through the Avon Town Council, effectively controls the decision to terminate the Benchmark Covenants and the decision to select and appoint five persons to the Landowners Committee.
 However, it is very important to the Avon Town Council to conduct an open public process to receive and consider all input from interested property owners prior to taking any action on the Benchmark Covenants.

-Date TBD– Avon Town Council will consider the following actions: (1) voting as a property owner in the Benchmark Subdivision to terminate the Benchmark Covenants; and (2) providing direction to any representatives of the Town of Avon on the Landowners Committee with regard to voting as a member of the Landowners Committee to terminate the Benchmark Covenants.
+April 25, 2017 – Avon Town Council will consider the following actions: (1) voting as a property owner in the Benchmark Subdivision to terminate the Benchmark Covenants; (2) reconsideration of the March 15, 2017 vote to appoint five members to the Landowners Committee; and (3) providing direction to any representatives of the Town of Avon on the Landowners Committee with regard to voting as a member of the Landowners Committee to terminate the Benchmark Covenants.
 The meeting will be held at 5:00 p.m., or as soon thereafter as possible, at the Avon Town Hall, located at One Lake Street, Avon, Colorado.

-MEETING OF LANDOWNERS COMMITTEE: Time, date and place to be determined once the Landowners Committee is appointed.
+MEETING OF LANDOWNERS COMMITTEE: Time, date and place to be determined at or after the April 25, 2017 Avon Town Council meeting.

 ADDITIONAL INFORMATION: The original Benchmark Covenants, including all amendments and restatements, Town staff review materials and other information may be obtained below or from the Town Clerk, at the Avon Town Hall, located at One Lake Street, Avon, Colorado, during normal business hours.